CentOS-PaaS-SIG/paas-sig-ci/README.md

 Otherwise it builds every hour of the master of both origin and openshift-ansible to the paas7-openshift-future-el7 target.

+#### Parameters

+* ORIGIN_VERSION - current default and ex. v3.9.0-alpha.4
+* OA_VERSION - current default and ex. openshift-ansible-3.9.0-0.53.0
+* BUILD_TARGET - current default is ''
+* SCRATCH - current default = true
+* BE - current default = true
+* BUILD_ORIGIN - current default = true
+* BUILD_OA - current default = true

 ## Notes

 Everything in the archived directory is what used to be used to build, test and deliver.
-Since Openshift already creates clusters and runs e2e conformance tests it would be redundant<br>
-do it again so now we build source RPMs from the release tag and create an official build
+Since Openshift already creates clusters and runs e2e conformance tests it would be redundant do it again so now we build source RPMs from the release tag and create an official build.